Confocal Raman Microscopy

 Rejection filters are used to remove or reduce the Rayleigh scatter of the probe laser’s wavelength before it reaches the spectrograph.
 There are three major types of filters: edge, notch and low-E filters (Figure 6).
 Edge, the most commonly used, rejects both the Rayleigh scatter as well as the entire anti-Stokes region.
 The intensity is typically >92 % and the cut off is around 100 cm-1.
 If measurement of the anti-Stokes region is also desired, then a notch filter may be used at the cost of intensity (>80 %) and cut off (150 cm-1).
 The Low-E filter is for studies requiring low wavenumber studies (5-50 cm-1 cut off) and also have a lower intensity (>80 %).

 Detectors are a key part of a Raman microspectrometer.
-Detectors convert photons into a useable electronic signature.
+Detectors convert photons into a usable electronic signature.
 A Charge-Coupled Device (CCD) Is a lattice of pixels (Figure X, a) that convert light to electronic signals.
 These pixels are then binned in a horizontal then vertical registers and the data is sent to a computer.
 The CCD is the most common detector used in Raman spectroscopy.
-An Electron Multiplied Charge Coupled Device (EMCCD) works similar to a regular CCD except during the vertical data transfer the signal is multiplied as it passes through a special material (Figure X, b).
+An Electron Multiplied Charge Coupled Device (EMCCD) works similarly to a regular CCD except during the vertical data transfer the signal is multiplied as it passes through a special material (Figure X, b).
 The consequence of this is a 50x multiplication of gain allowing for faster scans (shorter accumulation times).
 InGaAs detectors use a linear array (as opposed to the grid used in CCDs) of indium gallium arsenide to detect light in the near-infrared region.
 These detectors are dedicated to Raman spectroscopy using a 1064 nm laser.

 Confocal Raman Microscopy Sampling